 Along with a reduction in breast tissue, some women may experience pain in their breasts and nipples.
 This pain is not so dissimilar from the pain that often occurs prior to a period, and may be accompanied by engorgement.

 17. Hot Flush With Cold Extremities

-Hot flushes are one menopause, and indeed perimenopause, symptom that most women are aware of.
+Hot flushes are one menopause symptom that most women are aware of.
 But did you know that many women also experience very cold extremities despite undergoing hot flushes?
 It can be a strange combination to get used to.